Prairie Chicken Dance Moves

 But severe habitat loss, disease, and other threats continue to limit the spectacle to pockets of land such as The Nature Conservancy's Dunn Ranch Prairie on the border of Missouri and Iowa, part of a 70,000 mile area called the Grand River Grasslands.

-Nature.org asked Doug Ladd, the director of conservation science for The Nature Conservancy in Missouri, what it's like to watch a prairie chicken booming at Dunn Ranch Prairie...and how the Conservancy is working to expand the habitat of this iconic American species.
+Nature.org asked Doug Ladd, the Missouri director of conservation for The Nature Conservancy, what it's like to watch a prairie chicken booming at Dunn Ranch Prairie...and how the Conservancy is working to expand the habitat of this iconic American species.

 Nature.org: What does the "booming" sound and look like?